 Skip to contents

-Create a generator specification for multivariate Gaussian variables, optionally transformed from ILR coordinates to compositional parts.
+Create a generator specification for univariate or multivariate Gaussian variables, optionally transformed from ILR coordinates to compositional parts.

 Usage